Edresson/YourTTS/README.md

 ## Results replicability

-To replicability we make the audios used to calculate the MOS available [here](https://github.com/Edresson/YourTTS/releases/download/MOS/Audios_MOS.zip).
-In addition, we provide the Mean Opinion scores for each audio [here](https://github.com/Edresson/YourTTS/tree/main/metrics/MOS).
+To insure replicability, we make the audios used to generate the MOS available [here](https://github.com/Edresson/YourTTS/releases/download/MOS/Audios_MOS.zip).
+In addition, we provide the MOS for each audio [here](https://github.com/Edresson/YourTTS/tree/main/metrics/MOS).

-To recompute our MOS results follow the instructions [here](https://github.com/Edresson/YourTTS/tree/main/metrics/MOS).
-To predict the test sequences and compute the SECS results, please use the Jupyter Notebooks available [here](https://github.com/Edresson/YourTTS/tree/main/metrics/SECS).
+To re-generate our MOS results, follow the instructions [here](https://github.com/Edresson/YourTTS/tree/main/metrics/MOS).
+To predict the test sentences and generate the SECS, please use the Jupyter Notebooks available [here](https://github.com/Edresson/YourTTS/tree/main/metrics/SECS).